AlgoHive-Coding-Puzzles/HiveCraft/README.md

 ## Hivecraft - AlgoHive file forge

 Hivecraft is a python module for creating and managing AlgoHive puzzles.
 It is a tool for developers to create, test, manage and compile puzzles for the AlgoHive platform.
 AlgoHive works by using a proprietary file format to define puzzles, and Hivecraft is a tool to help developers create these files.
+It comes with the required modules to implement tools around the `HiveCraft` logic.
+It also comes with a complete CLI.

 ## AlgoHive